trebco/treb/README-coediting.md

 Notes
 -----

-Add sheet -- remote should not change sheets
+Add sheet -- remote should not change sheets (handled with an additional parameter, which can be set when passing to the queue)

+Annotations -- moving, resizing (adding? deleting?) aren't running through the command queue, so they're lost.

+Dragging the nub to fill in a pattern does not run through queue, doesn't broadcast

+~~Paste doesn't broadcast~~ actually paste is fine -- it generates a large number of events, which could be consolidated, but not the end of the world

+HOWEVER, paste is generating unnecessary style events? (not pruning)